Divorce: Who Gets the House?

 Next Steps: Speak to a Divorce Attorney

-Oftentimes, divorce can be messy and spouses will need the court's intervention to divide up property.
-If you are going through a divorce with marital property, it would be best to speak to a divorce attorney to make sure your interests are protected.
+The divorce process can be messy and divorcing couples need legal advice to divide up property.
+If you are going through a divorce with marital property, it would be best to speak to a divorce lawyer to protect your interests.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help